chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 1. What should be displayed if the user is not authorized to see a dataset?
-Say a user goes to ".../e/dataset.cxg", but that dataset is private and they are not the owner; Maybe they are the owner, but not logged into right now, so it is reasonable they have the URL.
+Say a user goes to ".../e/dataset.cxg", but that dataset is private and they are not the owner; Or maybe they are the owner, but not logged into right now, so it is reasonable they have the URL;
-All the explorer backend APIs would return 401 errors in this case.
-The explorer frontend, by default, would just show "Error" in red.
-But we may want to say something nicer like "Sorry, you don't have access to this dataset".
-A similar situation could arise for revoked capability urls.
-Another possibility is to return a "404" error if the user does not have access to a dataset.
+Or maybe they have a capability URL that has been revoked.
+Should we inform the user that they do not have access, or return a 404 error?